pure-data/externals-howto/README.rst

 -  *A\_POINTER*: a pointer

-Numerical values are always floating point-values (``t_float``), even if they could be displayed as integer values.
+Numerical values are always floating point values (``t_float``), even if they could be displayed as integer values.

-Each symbol is stored in a lookup-table for reasons of performance.
+Each symbol is stored in a lookup table for performance reasons.
-The command ``gensym`` looks up a string in the lookup-table and returns the address of the symbol.
+Function ``gensym`` looks up a string in the lookup table and returns the address of the symbol.
 If the string is not yet to be found in the table, a new symbol is added.

 Atoms of type *A\_POINTER* are not very important (for simple externals).

-The type of an atom ``a`` is stored in the structure-element ``a.a_type``.
+The type of an atom ``a`` is stored in structure element ``a.a_type``.

 selectors
 =========